alvinwan/neural-backed-decision-trees/README.md

 </details>

-### Wordnet Hierarchy
+### WordNet Hierarchy

-Run the following to generate and test Wordnet hierarchies for CIFAR10, CIFAR100, and TinyImagenet200.
-The script also downloads the NLTK Wordnet corpus.
+Run the following to generate and test WordNet hierarchies for CIFAR10, CIFAR100, and TinyImagenet200.
+The script also downloads the NLTK WordNet corpus.

 ```bash
 bash scripts/generate_hierarchies_wordnet.sh